YajanaRao/grafana-ldap-dashboard/README.md

 # grafana-ldap-dashboard

-Integrated grafana with PHP application with LDAP database for Global user database
+Integrated ldap with PHP application for SSO.

-Grafana is itegrated with php application to disable grafana authentication and to have a global user database across both the applications
+PHP ldap authentication to have a application which performs SSO by using ldap entries